 where, in this case, $d = 2$.
-A similar asymptotic behaviour can be seen in RSA packings of $k$-dimensional hyperspheres in a $k$-dimensional volume, with $d = k$ \cite{Torquato2006, Zhang2013}, even for fractional dimensions \cite{Ciesla2013sponge}.
-The algebraic scaling has also been observed for most two-dimensional anisotropic shapes with $d = 3$ \cite{Viot1992, Shelke2007}, which suggested that $d$ denotes the number of shape's degrees of freedom \cite{Hinrichsen1986, Ciesla2013}, and many three-dimensional anisotropic shapes with $d \in [5.5, 9]$ \cite{Ciesla2018cuboids, Ciesla2019, Kubala2019}.
-Parameter $d$ can be easily calculated from numerical data performing an exponential fit to $\dv*{\theta(N)}{N}$:
+A similar asymptotic behaviour is observed in RSA packings of $k$-dimensional hyperspheres in a $k$-dimensional volume, with $d = k$ \cite{Torquato2006, Zhang2013}, even for fractional dimensions \cite{Ciesla2013sponge}.
+The algebraic scaling has also been observed for majority of two-dimensional anisotropic shapes with $d = 3$ \cite{Viot1992, Shelke2007}, which suggested that $d$ denotes the number of shape's degrees of freedom \cite{Hinrichsen1986, Ciesla2013}, and many three-dimensional anisotropic shapes with $d \in [5.5, 9]$ \cite{Ciesla2018cuboids, Ciesla2019, Kubala2019}.
+Parameter $d$ can be easily calculated from numerical data by performing an exponential fit to $\dv*{\theta(N)}{N}$:

-Fig.~\ref{fig:d} depicts the dependence of $d$ on $A$ and $\lambda$ in our system.
-Parameter $d$ is approximately 2 for the whole range of parameters studied.
+In the system investigated here, parameter $d$ is approximately 2 for the whole range of parameters studied.
 Deviations do not exceed $5\%$.
-It is interesting, because completely different effect was observed for RSA on two-dimensional meshes \cite{Ciesla2017} where, for rare enough mesh, a crossover between $d=2$ and $d=1$ was observed.
-On the other hand here, the system is three-dimensional, thus for large enough $A$ and moderate $\lambda$ a shift towards $d=3$ could be expected.
+It is interesting, because completely different effect was observed for RSA on two-dimensional meshes \cite{Ciesla2017} where, for a sparce enough mesh, a crossover between $d=2$ and $d=1$ was observed.
+On the other hand, the currently studied system is three-dimensional, thus for large enough $A$ and moderate $\lambda$ a shift towards $d=3$ could be expected.
 To summarise, the parameter $d$, in addition to the difficulty of its accurate experimental estimation, cannot be used to detect surface waviness.